Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: State Aggregation for Information Compression (SAIC) in multi-agent Coordination Tasks

-Based on (\ref{value function iterated expectation simplified - State aggregation}), $V^{*}\big(\ro_i(1)\big)$ can be computed both analytically (if transition probabilities of environment are available ) and numerically.
-By following this scheme, detailed in Algorithm 1, we first solve a centralized control problem to compute the value $V^{*}(\ro)$ for all $\ro \in \Omega$ - this is equivalent to the phase (a) of the Fig. \ref{fig: joint problem break down} and subplot (b) of the Fig. \ref{fig: illustration of SAIC}.
-Afterwards, we solve the approximated TBCD problem (\ref{decentralized problem 2nd version - State Aggregation}) by converting it to a k-median clustering (\ref{k-median main - State Aggregation}), leading to an observation aggregation function for each agent $i$ determined by $\pi^{c,SAIC}_i(\cdot)$ - this is equivalent to the phase (b) of the Fig. \ref{fig: joint problem break down} and the subplot (c) of the Fig. \ref{fig: illustration of SAIC}.
-By following this aggregation function, the observations $\ro_i(t) \in \Omega$ will be aggregated such that the performance of the multi-agent system in terms of the the objective function it attains is optimized.
+\begin{lemma} One can compute the $V^{*}\big( \ro_i(1)\big)$ following { } \end{lemma} \begin{proof} Appendix \ref{appendix: proof: lemma: compute optimal value}. \end{proof} Based on (\ref{value function iterated expectation simplified - State aggregation - body}), $V^{*}\big(\ro_i(1)\big)$ can be computed both analytically (if transition probabilities of environment are available) and numerically.
+As detailed in Algorithm 1, SAIC first solves a centralized control problem to compute the value $V^{*}(\ro)$ for all $\ro \in \Omega$ - this is equivalent to the step "a" of the Fig. \ref{fig: joint problem break down} and subplot (b) of the Fig. \ref{fig: illustration of SAIC}.
+Afterwards, SAIC solves the approximated TODC problem (\ref{eq: generalized data quantization problem - body}) by converting it to a k-median clustering (\ref{k-median clustering problem - body}), leading to an observation aggregation/quantization function for each agent $i$ determined by $\pi^{c}_i(\cdot)$ - this is equivalent to the step "b" of the Fig. \ref{fig: joint problem break down} and the subplot (c) of the Fig. \ref{fig: illustration of SAIC}.
+By following this aggregation function, the observations $\ro_i(t) \in \Omega$ will be aggregated/quantized such that the performance of the multi-agent system in terms of the objective function it attains is optimized.
 As SAIC uses a deterministic mapping of observation $\ro_i$ to produce the communication message $\rc_i$, SAIC is guaranteed to have positive signalling \cite{lowe2019pitfalls}.